Retained firefighter: Emergency response

+By the 1950s, many retained stations in the UK and Ireland began to use repurposed Wartime air raid sirens also mounted on the station roof or its training tower.
+This was accompanied by house bells installed at on-call firefighters’ homes, connected directly to the phoneline and would ring alongside the station siren in the event of a call-out.
+The siren and house bells replaced public fire bells as a more effective way of summoning the local on-call fire brigades.
+This system remained active in the majority of England until the early 1970s at the latest, when the first pager systems were introduced to fire services, effectively replacing both the house bells and station sirens.
+However, the Northern Ireland Fire Brigade despite already being supplied with pagers, continued to operate a network of station sirens until 1996, when Health and Safety Legislation made the system redundant.
+Call-out Sirens were also common in the Republic Of Ireland, although this varied largely depending on the county.
+With the exception of some older stations in County Cork, they are all on a pager system, either controlled locally in the case of Cork and Dublin, or by a regional control centre (CAMP) in the rest of the country.

 Unlike many volunteer firefighters in the United States, retained firefighters are not permitted to use emergency lights or sirens on their personal vehicles.
 When they drive to the fire station, they must obey normal road traffic laws at all times whilst en route.
 The British government reviewed the situation in 2008, but decided that to give every retained firefighter a blue light would effectively "dilute" the importance of blue lights.
 Most importantly, use of blue lights by retained staff may cause confusion for local road users, particularly where multiple vehicles would be responding to a particular fire station from several directions at once.

 Role within the community

 In the UK, retained firefighters are responsible for undertaking community fire safety work alongside their full-time colleagues.
 This involves talks to local school children, home safety checks, and fitting of free smoke detectors in homes.

-Some RDS fire stations receive hundreds of call-outs per year, comparable or sometimes greater than some full-time fire stations.
-Other RDS stations receive a relatively small number of call-outs.
 Some fire and rescue services employ a system known as "day manning" or "day staffing", where the fire station is operated by a full-time watch during the day and covered by retained firefighters at night.